goodside/shint/README.md

         # Send the first element (unquoted) to /bin/sh
 ```

-The module docs encourage you to use the default `shell=False` whenever possible, and warn that
+The module docs encourage the default `shell=False` whenever possible, and warn that properly
-properly escaping quotes is your responsibility if you choose to set `shell=True`.
-In practice, you
+escaping quotes is your responsibility should you choose to set `shell=True`.
+Of course, the
-must either:

-- **A** — replace every needed shell feature with equivalent Python idioms, or
-- **B** — carefully manage when strings are and are not expected to be quoted.

-Option A is much more difficult than it appears.
-When forming large process pipelines, file
+`shell=True` version is what you new users are hoping to find.

+You now have a choice:

+- **A**: Tolerate a few extra commas and quote marks (`["head", "-n", str(100)]`) and represent
+  every subprocess you'd need normal call in shell with a `subprocess.Popen` instance — the
+  "Pythonic" way
+- **B**: Have every shell convenience you like, but be responsible for remembering to use
+  `shlex.quote()` — failures penalized with silent errors, landmine bugs, and security
+  vulnerabilities

+### Option A: The "Pythonic" way

+If your main need for shell is building subprocess pipelines, the recommended path is harder than it
-descriptors must be linked manually, requiring you to uniquely label every command no matter how
+appears.
+When piping data with `Popen`, file descriptors must be linked manually, requiring you to
-brief.
-A trivial one-liner like `head -n 100 $filepath | grep foo | wc -l` turns into:
+choose a label every command no matter how brief.
+A one-liner like `head -n 100 "$filepath" | grep
+foo | wc -l` turns into:

 ```python
 cmd_head = ["head", "-n", str(100), shlex.quote(str(filepath))]